ShaunCurtis/Blazr.Demo.Components/Documents/The-Button-Click.md

 1. Sets the value of the `Result` property on the Task.
 1. Sets the Task's state to completed.
-1. *Posts* any continuations to the captured *synchronisation context* if one exists and `ConfigureAwait` has been set to true.
-Or posts any continuations to the Threadpool.
+1. *Posts* any continuations to the captured *synchronisation context* if one exists and `ConfigureAwait` has been set to true, or posts any continuations to the Threadpool.

 The *synchronisation context* isn't busy, so it runs the posted continuation: